diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/01 - Node Intro and installation.md

 - Check if NodeJS is installed `node --version` & `npm --version`

+- What is a CLI  ?

--  Once installed, NodeJS comes automatically with the `npm`.
+-  Once installed NodeJS comes automatically with the `npm`.

 - Run a `test.js` file  that `console.log`s, from terminal with `node`.